 You might have to change the sound source to get this to work.
 This is under Start Menu -> Control Panel -> Sound -> Recording.
 Select sources until you find the right one.
 If you have an older Mac, there was a program called “Simple Sound” which did audio recordings.
 New Macs don’t have a recording program natively installed.
 Don’t worry though – keep reading.

 You might need to adjust the sound volume of your tape player to hear it on your computer.

-Your Sound Recording Software: Audacity
+Your Free Sound Recording Software: Audacity

 If you got your simple recording program to work, then great.
 But ultimately you’ll want something a little better.
 I recommend Audacity because it’s powerful and free (and available for Mac and PC).
 It requires a little learning, but I’ll help with that.
 Go to audacity’s website, download it to your computer and install it.